-The Australian Cobberdog is a right match for small apartments and can easily adapt to different living conditions if you provide enough exercise, mental, and physical.
+The Australian Cobberdog is the right match for small apartments and can easily adapt to different living conditions if you provide enough exercise, mental, and physical.
 If you can take care of all the necessities of your fur baby in your small apartment or condo, this dog could be ideal for you.

 Grooming is essential for the well-being as well as the health of any dog which can improve your dog’s life.
 Every dog has different grooming needs, depending on its breed, age, and health.

 However, if you regularly groom your dog it will help in keeping your dog healthy and conformable.
-Many dogs shed, while others such as the Poodle, Groodle and Australian Cobberdog do not shed due to which they need to be brushed regularly and groomed by a professional groomer every 1-2 months.
+Many dogs shed, while others such as the Poodle, Groodle, and Australian Cobberdog do not shed due to which they need to be brushed regularly and groomed by a professional groomer every 1-2 months.

 Following are the major reason you should groom your Australian Cobberdog:

-- To neglect and reduce chances of various health issues such as skin problems and thrush, etc.
+- To neglect and reduce the chances of various health issues such as skin problems and thrush, etc.

 - Cleanliness of your dog.

-- Monitoring of the dog’s health by checking for rashes, cuts, swelling, hot spots, or changes in the temperature, all of them can cause serious illness.
+- Monitoring the dog’s health by checking for rashes, cuts, swelling, hot spots, or changes in the temperature, all of them can cause serious illness.